 Mini wheels and cloud-like comfort

 In 1963, the first Moultons were produced.
 Startlingly unique at the time, they featured 16-inch wheels with a wonderfully soft ride thanks to a telescopic-suspension (coil spring and rubber) front fork and a rubber-sprung rear end.
-The bike was darn useful because the same frame fit most riders (child to adult), meaning one bike could work for the entire family.
+The bike was super versatile because the same frame fit most riders (child to adult), meaning one bike could work for the entire family.
 There were also integral and instant-on/off racks with handy baskets and bags, making it simple to carry all loads.
-Furthermore, you could disassemble the frame (on certain models) for toting a bike in the trunk of the smallest car.
-Ingeniously, there was even a carrying handle at the exact balance point, so toting the bike up and down stairs (or perhaps to get on a bus) was a breeze.
+Plus, you could disassemble the frame (on certain models) for toting a bike (even two) in the trunk of the smallest car.
+Ingeniously, there was even a handle built into the frame at the exact balance point, so carrying the bike up and down stairs (or perhaps to get on a bus) was a breeze.

 Sales of the bikes took off to the tune of 150,000 units in their heyday, which prompted Raleigh to purchase the design and begin producing numerous knock-off small-wheel and folding bikes.
 In the 1980s Moulton came out with a new design with all the features of the first bikes but based on a space frame built with small-diameter Reynolds tubing.
 And in the 1990s, he worked with British producer Pashley to introduce a Moulton called the APB (All Purpose Bicycle) with 20-inch wheels and a lower price.